Rotendahl/robo-pirate/README.md

 - [x]  **Post when new channel is created:** Once a new channel is created I should post the name of the channel along with a link to it in the
 #announcements channel.
+- [x]  **Invite people:** Visit the root ("/") of the server running me, and you'll see an invite form.
+Fill this out and I will present the info in the slack thread specified in the environment variables.
+If you accept the invite request I will send them an invite.
+#announcements channel.
 - [ ] **Welcome new people:** Once a new user joins our slack they should be greeted with a welcome message and instructions on how we use slack.
 - [ ] **Check for profile description:** Since we are so many people in our